Unboxed-Software/solana-course/content/hello-world-program.md

 ...and there you have it - you now know all the things you need for the foundations of creating a Solana program using Rust.
 Let’s practice what we’ve learned so far!

+You can refer to [rust docs](https://doc.rust-lang.org/std/index.html#) to know more about any specific keyword.

 # Demo

 We're going to build a "Hello, World!" program using Solana Playground.
 Solana Playground is a tool that allows you to write and deploy Solana programs from the browser.